iselang/.github/profile/README.md

 ## Current Version 1.9
 ISE 1.9 introduces a slew of powerful new features
-- SenUI A modern UI framework for responsive and dynamic applications
+- **SenUI** A modern UI framework for responsive and dynamic applications
-- AutoUI Automatically optimizes UI for better performance
+- **AutoUI** Automatically optimizes UI for better performance
-- MyaDB Lightweight, offline-first database integration
+- **MyaDB** Lightweight, offline-first database integration
 - Direct Compilation Run apps seamlessly across supported platforms (Linux & Android)
-- Preloading Improves page load times and reduces layout shifts
+- **Preloading + Precaching** Improves page load times and reduces layout shifts
-- Auto Accessibility & Auto SEO Makes your app more inclusive and discoverable by default
+- **Auto Accessibility & Auto SEO** Makes your app more inclusive and discoverable by default
-- Native Hardware Support Direct APIs for accessing device sensors, cameras, and more
+- **Native Hardware Support Direct APIs** for accessing device sensors, cameras, and more
 - Increased support for better hardware integration and real-time syncing
 - Improvements on Speed.